apache/spark/python/docs/source/getting_started/installation.rst

 .. code-block:: bash

     pip install pyspark

 `PySpark at Conda <https://anaconda.org/conda-forge/pyspark>`_ is not the official release.

 Official Release Channel
 ------------------------

-Different flavor of PySpark is available in `the official release channel <https://spark.apache.org/downloads.html>`_.
+Different flavors of PySpark is available in the `official release channel <https://spark.apache.org/downloads.html>`_.
 Any suitable version can be downloaded and extracted as below:

 .. code-block:: bash

     tar xzvf spark-3.0.0-bin-hadoop2.7.tgz

-An important step is to ensure ``SPARK_HOME`` environment variable points to the directory where the code has been extracted.
+Ensure the ``SPARK_HOME`` environment variable points to the directory where the code has been extracted.
-The next step is to properly define ``PYTHONPATH`` such that it can find the PySpark and Py4J under ``$SPARK_HOME/python/lib``, one example of doing this is shown below:
+Define ``PYTHONPATH`` such that it can find the PySpark and Py4J under ``$SPARK_HOME/python/lib``, one example of doing this is shown below:

 .. code-block:: bash